lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 .. todo::

     * In the ``abaqus`` folder, modify the file called ``single_element_geometry.py``.
-    * Use the contents below to create the second half of the file.
+    * Use the contents below to create the :meth:`get_parser` function.
 Note that any missing line numbers should be interpreted as blank lines.

 .. admonition:: single_element_geometry.py